IBM/keyprotect-go-client/README.md

 For information on IAM API Keys and tokens please refer to the [IAM docs](https://cloud.ibm.com/docs/iam?topic=iam-manapikey)

-## Finding a KeyProtect Service Instance's UUID
+## Finding a Key Protect Service Instance's UUID

-The client requires a valid UUID that identifies your KeyProtect Service Instance to be able to interact with your key data in the instance.
+The client requires a valid UUID that identifies your Key Protect Service Instance to be able to interact with your key data in the instance.
 An instance is somewhat like a folder or directory of keys; you can have many of them per account, but the keys they contain are separate and cannot be shared between instances.

 The [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started) can be used to find the UUID for your KeyProtect instance.